aperture147/custom-tensorflow-build/README.md

 * Wait for the building process

 ## Tags
-`bionic-slim`: Ubuntu 18.04 GPU build without AWS, GPU, HDFS, Apache Ignite, Kafka and NCCL support
+`bionic-slim`: Ubuntu 18.04 GPU build without AWS, GPU, HDFS, Apache Ignite, Kafka and NCCL support with compute capabilities 6.1

-more build template will be made
+More build templates/build images will be made in the future